 Massachusetts & Cape Cod Solar Energy Incentives are some of the best in the country!

 Current solar incentives have helped our state become a national leader in promoting and facilitating renewable energy and energy efficiency!
 These include; net metering, Solar Massachusetts Renewable Target (SMART) incentive program, Renewable Energy Certificate program (RECS), along with other generous state energy efficiency programs in addition to federal incentives.

 We will help you understand which incentives you qualify for and how you can take advantage of them!

-Our experience includes dozens of successful applications for institutions, residences and businesses under the Commonwealth Solar Hot Water Program (below), Commonwealth Wind Program, and now expired Commonwealth Solar II Program, MTC Small Renewables Initiative, PV Cluster Program, and Large On-Site Renewables Program.
+Our experience includes dozens of successful applications for institutions, residences and businesses under the Commonwealth Solar Hot Water Program (below), Commonwealth Wind Program, and now expired Commonwealth Solar II Program, MTC Small Renewables Initiative, PV Cluster Program, and Large On-Site Renewables Program, SREC programs.

-The SMART Program is a long-term sustainable solar incentive program sponsored by Eversource, National Grid and Unitil.
+Currently implemented is the SMART Program which is a long-term sustainable solar incentive program sponsored by Eversource, National Grid and Unitil.
 SMART will encourage the development of solar photovoltaic (PV) technology by supporting 1,600 MW of new solar generating capacity.
 It is a declining block program in which the incentive levels will decline by prescribed amounts over up to eight blocks per Electric Distribution Company (EDC) territory.

 There are set-aside amounts for small projects (≤ 25 kW AC) in each block to enable projects of all sizes to participate.
 SMART also has Adders available that increase the amount of the incentive if features such as Energy Storage, Community Solar, or various location-based installations are proposed.

-Although it is a performance-based incentive, the SMART program is structured quite differently than its predecessor.
+Although it is a performance-based incentive, the SMART program is structured quite differently than the previous SREC program.
 Your utility will monitor and track the production of your solar system monthly through a SMART meter that is installed on the outside of your home or business.
 Payments will be issued monthly or credited to your account based on the kWh of solar power produced and independent of electricity usage.
 In most cases this income is taxable and it is required to submit a W-9 to your utility when applying for this program.

 Under the final tariff design there are different rates for projects of different scales up to 5 MW per site.
 Incentives will be provided for 10 or 20 years, with varied values depending on ownership, system size and location.
-The tariff will consist of 8 blocks, with tariff values decreasing 4-5% in each subsequent block.
+The tariff consists of 8 blocks, with tariff values decreasing 4-5% in each subsequent block.
 For systems 25 kW and less the term is 10 years and for systems over 25 kW the term is 20 years.
 This program is winding down currently and the incentives are very low.